Domestic Battery Illinois

 Illinois Domestic Violence Act

-Since the Illinois Domestic Violence Act defines the following individuals as “family or household member,” battery charges involving one of the these are classified as domestic battery.
+Since the Illinois Domestic Violence Act defines the following individuals as “family or household members,” battery charges involving one of these are classified as domestic battery.

 - Relatives of children